Q. What is the method behind the tests?

 Q. Will you publish the results?

-A. I will publish them in a series of magazine articles in 2017.
+A. I will publish them at some point in future.
 If I did so now it would skew the outcome.

 Q. Who is behind the tests?